EthWorks/ethereum.rb/README.md

 The goal of ethereum.rb is to make interacting with ethereum blockchain from ruby as easy as possible (but not easier).

-Announcement: The Ropsten network is currently being spammed, therefore CI is down and you might have issues to start working with testnet.
-Use mainnet instead.
+Note: The Ropsten testnet network is currently being spammed.
+CI builds might fail beacause of that.
+If you have issues working with testnet, you might want to use mainnet instead.
+Using parity --warp mode is helpful thou.

 ## Highlights